vadimzharov/podbackup/README.md

 * MYSQL_USER - user to connect to MySQL database when making mysql dump.
 Default value as root.
 * MYSQL_HOST - IP address or hosname to use to connect to MySQL database.
 Default value is 127.0.0.1.
 Process will wait for connection to restore the database.
 * MYSQL_PORT - port to use to connect to MySQL database.
 Default value is 3306.
+* PGSQL_USER - user to connect to PostgreSQL database when making pgsql dump.
+Default value as root.
+*	PGSQL_HOST - IP address or hosname to use to connect to PostgreSQL database.
+Default value is 127.0.0.1.
+Process will wait for connection to restore the database.
+* PGSQL_PORT - port to use to connect to PostgreSQL database.
+Default value is 5432.
 *	ARCHIVE_TYPE - 	by default set to `zip` - tool will create ZIP archive (and encrypt it if ENCRYPT_PASSWORD is set).
 	              	Set to `tarzip` - to archive all files as tar archive and then zip it (encrypted if ENCRYPT_PASSWORD is set).
 			            Use it if you need to save original ownership and mode of the files.